picoruby/prk_firmware-wiki/Keyboard-inject_switch.md

 ----

-Note: (*) GPIO 2 ideally should be connected to GND via a resistor though, it generally can be just floated.
+Note: (*) Generally, GPIO 2 should be just floated from the circuit because it is internally pulled up.